-A young, bright, bubbly and sassy collectables expert Tracy specialises in today’s current market but is also extremely knowledgeable about the collectables and antiques industry as a whole.
+A bright, bubbly and sassy collectables expert Tracy specialises in today’s current market but is also extremely knowledgeable about the collectables and antiques industry as a whole.
 An author, auction valuer, journalist and speaker, Tracy has many interests within the collectables arena and is particularly fascinated by the progression of decorative arts and women’s fashion.

 Tracy’s vast knowledge extends to many antique and collectable subjects, including 20th/21st Century vintage fashion, shoes, handbags, ceramics, glass and toys.
 She knows instinctively what to buy now as a collectable of the future as well as identifying new trends, and advising on which of those 20th Century treasures are now highly prized.
 She has so much to say on 20th-21st century collectables and she delivers the information in a way that really hooks the viewer, listener and reader.

-Tracy is also in much demand as a passionate, enthusiastic and humorous speaker, and she loves nothing sharing her knowledge and experiences which include the astonishing items people find at car boots sales, items we should have kept but like most people have thrown away and the astonishing prices the most unlikely items can realise at auction.
+Tracy is also in much demand as a passionate, enthusiastic and humorous speaker, and she loves nothing more than sharing her knowledge and experiences which include the astonishing items people find at car boots sales, items we should have kept but like most people have thrown away and the astonishing prices the most unlikely items can realise at auction.

 The social history behind collectables fascinates Tracy and she loves to know how they evolved, how they impacted on society and why now they are now an important part of our everyday lives.